 Our expertise stems from decades of academic research in electroacoustics and practical experience in system-level audio.
 We invest heavily in intellectual property, constantly researching and developing audio solutions and technologies, which we offer our customers to enhance the quality, comfort and capabilities of their products.

-We operate not as consultants but as solutions providers and collaborators, providing customers with access to a vertically integrated portfolio of technologies, devices and services; and working closely with them throughout their products’ lifecycles – from the concept phase through to development, mass production and beyond.
+We operate not as consultants but as solutions providers and collaborators, providing customers with access to a vertically integrated portfolio of technologies, devices and services; and working closely with them throughout their products’ lifecycles – from concept through development, to mass production and beyond.

 Passengers on long haul flights have come to expect a personal entertainment experience in the air that matches that enjoyed on the ground.
 Drawing upon our extensive experience in consumer electronics, we are able to deliver just that.